Close-up shot of mushroom manti

 • Arrange the manti on a baking sheet and drizzle with melted butter.

 • Bake at 400°F for 30 minutes, or until golden brown.
-Halfway through baking, pour a few ladles of beef broth over the manti, covering the dumplings, and continue baking until the juices are sizzling.
+At the end of baking, pour a few ladles of vegetable broth over the manti, covering the dumplings, and continue baking until the juices are sizzling.

 • Serve with a dollop of yogurt sauce and garnish with parsley.